-Serial Manual Title of Manual Manual No. No. Title of Manual Box No.
+Serial Manual Title of Manual Manual No. No. Box No.

-3. Copies of certificates of forgings and castings welded into the hull(IACS UR W7(Hull and Machinery Steel Forging) and W8(Hull and Machinery Steel Casting))
+Copies of certificates of forgings and castings welded into the hull(IACS UR W7(Hull and Machinery Steel Forging) and W8(Hull and Machinery Steel Casting))

 List of Copies of Certificates